yanatan16/denvr/README.md

   -h, --help
 Available Subcommands:
   version: Report version of denvr
-  up: Bring an environment up
+  start: Start an environment up
-  down: Shut an environment down
+  stop: Stop an environment
   status: Query the status of environments
   sync: Start code-sync of a single container
   unsync: Stop code-sync of a single container